 CAADA now known as Safe Lives provides practical help to support professionals and organisations working with those experiencing domestic abuse.
 They have developed lots of resources for practitioners which can be found on their website.

 Domestic Abuse jargon buster for professionals

 PIP – Portsmouth IDVA Project (formerly EIP)

 IDVA – Independent Domestic Violence Advocate

-DAPP – Domestic Abuse Perpetrator & Prevention service (provided by Up2U)
+DAPP – Domestic Abuse Perpetrator & Programme service (provided by Up2U)

 DASH – Domestic Abuse, Stalking & Harassment and Honour Based Violence – a risk assessment checklist.

 PPD – Public Protection Department, Hampshire Police – specifically deals with safeguarding issues, incl.
 DVA

 More useful links for Practitioners

 Child Protection in Portsmouth